18 Data to constrain process model

 While the code above calculates the carbon in standing dead trees, it misses the carbon in dead trees that are no longer standing (called coarse woody debris).
 The coarse woody debris is another component of SOM in our simple forest model.

-The data needed to calculate carbon in trees that are lying on the ground are in two NEON data products.
+The data needed to calculate carbon in trees lying on the ground are available in two NEON data products.

 cdw_density <- neon_cloud("cdw_densitydisk",